-Today is Day Two of the Whatever Shopping Guide 2013, and today the focus is on Non-Traditionally Published Books: Self-published works, electronically-exclusive books, books from micro presses, books released outside the usual environs of the publishing world, and so on.
-Hey, I put my first novel up on this very Web site more than a dozen years ago now and told people to send me a dollar if they liked it.
+Today is Day Two of the Whatever Shopping Guide 2014, and today the focus is on Non-Traditionally Published Books: Self-published works, electronically-exclusive books, books from micro presses, books released outside the usual environs of the publishing world, and so on.
+Hey, I put my first novel up on this very Web site fifteen years ago and told people to send me a dollar if they liked it.
 Look where it got me.
 I hope you find some good stuff today.

 Please note that the comment thread today is only for non-traditional authors and editors to post about their books; please do not leave other comments, as they will be snipped out to keep the thread from getting cluttered.
 Thanks!